 When you get your COVID-19 vaccine

 After you get your shot, you will be asked to wait at the vaccine clinic for a short bit of time.
-This is to make sure you don’t have any reactions to the vaccine that prompt medical care is provided.
+This is to make sure if have any reactions to the vaccine that prompt medical care is provided.

 Vaccine Card Information

 You will be given a vaccine card to keep track of your shot dates.
 Be sure to bring your vaccine card back with you for your second dose.

 Here are some dos and don’ts when it comes to your vaccine card: